MARS-Group-HAW/blueprint-soh/SOHModelStarter/README.md

 * `InstanceCount`: the number of agents of this agent type that are to be instantiated
 * `File`: the path to the agent type's initialization file (see [SOHResources](../SOHResources/README.md) documentation for more information)

 The `OutputTarget` key defines the medium into which simulation output data is to be saved.
 It is optional at the AgentMapping level.
-Alternatively, it can be defined globally (see [Globals](#Globals)).
+Alternatively, it can be defined globally (see <a href="#globals">Globals</a>).